ellenfidele/Umbrella_2UC/structure/README.md

 ```
 smog2 -i 6qnr-AT.noL10.nofirstU.pdb -t /your/smog/template -dname 6qnr-AT.noL10.nofirstU
 ```
-*The topology file of AT configuration will be used for comparing contacts with A-site tRNA and determining the A-CCA and A-Arm unique contacts*
+*The topology file of AT configuration will be used for comparing contacts associated with A-site tRNA and determining the unique contacts for AA configuration*

 ### Condense the topology file